victormeal/Cisco_Nexus_Training_Notes/vPC/vpc.md

 #### Recommendations (in order of preference):
 1. Dedicated link(s) (1GE LC)
 2. mgmt0 interface (along with management traffic) (or use a dedicated vrf)
-3. As last resort, can be routed over L# infrastructure.
+3. As last resort, can be routed over L3 infrastructure.

 ### Peer Link
 - Peer Link carries both vPC data and control traffic between peer switches.